ppy/osu-wiki/news/2025/2025-07-25-monthly-beatmapping-contest-july-2025.md

 The Monthly Beatmapping Contest would be stale if not for *limitations*.
 These are extra rules/prompts that mappers need to consider when making their maps, ensuring each month's submissions have their own features!

-If you're confused about how these work, ask for clarification in the comments, or send a message to [Hivie](https://osu.ppy.sh/community/chat?sendto=14102976) (for osu!taiko) or [GiGas](https://osu.ppy.sh/users/7300747) (for osu!catch).
+If you're confused about how these work, ask for clarification in the comments, or send a message to [Hivie](https://osu.ppy.sh/community/chat?sendto=14102976) (for osu!taiko) or ::GiGas::{ user-id=7300747 } (for osu!catch).

 #### osu!taiko